Quick answer

 Demographic or Population-based Division

-Dividing sales territories based on population or demographic data ensures your salespeople target areas with the right customer profiles.
+Dividing sales territories based on population ensures reps target the right profiles, not just the nearest ones.
 Knowing how to divide sales territories by demographic segments helps match reps with markets where they can be most effective.
-This data-driven approach supports more intelligent resource allocation, higher close rates, and better ROI.

 Method 3